xurxodiz/sorin/README.md

     cat *.csv | cut -f2 -d"," | scripts/markov

 Or symlink the script from `/usr/local/bin` or somewhere else in your `PATH`, etc.

+By default, it sets the maximum length at 140 like a tweet, but you can pass it a parameter to modify it:

+  cat *.txt | scripts/markov 256